|

 Here are two reasons why a lot of proofreaders and editors struggle with marketing:

-The slice and dice – a case study
+The slice and dice – how you might do it

-To show you how the process works, and why I think it’s effective, I’m using How to write great sex scenes as a case study, because it’s something that’s on the go at the moment and the process is fresh in my mind.
-Why am I writing it?
-Because I’m asked about it A LOT, and it’s something that many beginner authors struggle with.
-That means it solves a problem.
+If clients are asking you about something frequently, creating an in-depth booklet will solve a problem.
 And when we solve problems we’re more likely to be trusted.
 There are tens of thousands of people in the world offering editing and proofreading services.
 For the beginner author, with no prior experience of self-publishing, trying to find help can be terrifying.
 Is X trustworthy?
 Does Y know what she’s doing?
 Is Z worth the money he’s asking?
 When we show we’re engaged with our clients’ problems, we begin to earn their trust, and they’re more likely to ask us to quote.
-So I’m not only helping my clients, but also helping my business.
-What do I get out of it?
-I’m learning.
-This is the realm of writer coaching and developmental editing.
-That I’m neither of those things is neither here nor there.
-The fact is that lots of my clients choose not to hire developmental editors or writing coaches before they come to me.
-So if I learn, at least I can articulate what their problems are, how they might solve them in their future writing projects, and direct them to expert guidance that I’ve discovered on my own journey.
-Why don’t I just refer them to existing articles?
+So you're not only helping my clients, but also helping your business.
+What do you get out of it?
+During the process of creating it, you'll reflect on your knowledge, which will strengthen it.
+Your research may also suggest new ways of thinking, which means you're learning.
+Why not just refer people to existing articles?
 Because there’s tons of the stuff.
-And that doesn’t help a beginner author who’s in the very early stages of developing their novel-craft and navigating the self-publishing process.
-Like all of you, I pride myself on being helpful and solving authors’ problems rather than creating more for them!
-Besides, I want that content on my website.
-I want my authors to see that I’m engaged with their problems rather than just sending them to someone else – someone they’ll think is more helpful than me.
-How am I handling the research?
-I’m reading a lot (research like a think tank).
-The advice is always wise, and sometimes hilarious, so it’s a joy to do.
-And this way I get to summarize the advice of expert writing coaches who know how to write about sex well, and the resources they’ve created.
-There are entire books about this stuff, you know!
-And I’ll cite like a scholar.
-Well, perhaps I won’t be using the full author–date system (I do, after all, want to write more like a journalist and communicate like a human being) but all my sources will be attributed fully in a reference section at the end.
+And it's not all yours.
+And bits and pieces might be daunting for a writer who’s in the very early stages of developing their craft.
+Giving them something comprehensive will do what we all strive for: being helpful and solving authors’ problems rather than creating more for them!
+And you want that content on your website.
+You want your authors to see that you're engaged with their problems rather than just sending them to someone else – someone they’ll think is more helpful than you.
+How to handle research Use the internet.
+Use books.
+Use existing articles.
+Research like a think tank and then cite like a scholar, so that your sources are attributed fully in a reference section at the end.
 What about the format?
-It’ll be a PDF, but I’ll create a hardcopy-style booklet image for marketing purposes – a bit like this one for the audio-book primer.
+A PDF is a good option – perhaps like this one I did for an audio-book primer.

-I like a landscape format for my booklets because they work well on tablets and laptop screens.
+Landscape format works well on tablets and laptop screens.
 But, really, it’s a personal choice.

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.